 Romans 14 5

 This is used to say that the Sabbath day can be ignored.
 But check the proper context.
 No mention of the Sabbath is given.
-Earlier we were given an example as to how one who eats meat and one who does not are not to quarrel with one another as both things are acceptable.
+Earlier in the chapter, we were given an example as to how one who eats meat and one who does are not to quarrel with one another as both things are acceptable.
 But this is not saying we can eat all meat including unclean meats as proved in the article "Should We Keep the Dietary Laws?".

 - So what does this verse really mean in regards to regarding one day over another?
 This is talking about when someone marks a particular day as special for their own reason.
 Verse 6 says that he that regards the day,does so for God.
 The same way is for those who do not regard this day.
 They regard and disregard certain days for the Most High.
 Neither of them are wrong, so neither of them should judge one another.
 But this does not apply to holy days.